-Rosemary sprigs to garnish
+- Rosemary sprigs to garnish

-- Preheat the oven to 400ºF (200ºC) ten minutes before using.
+- Preheat the oven to 425ºF (220ºC) ten minutes before using.
 Lightly oil the bottom and sides of a 10-12 inch oven-proof skillet.
 Set aside.

-- Whisk the flour, yeast, salt, rosemary and sugar in a large bowl.
+- Whisk the flour, instant yeast, salt, rosemary and sugar in a large bowl.
 Make a well in the centre.
 Add the warm water and 3 tablespoons olive oil to the well.
 Stir with a wooden or metal spoon until all the flour is incorporated ( do not knead)-the dough will be slightly sticky.

-- Transfer the dough to a bowl liberally oiled with olive oil.
+- Transfer the slightly sticky dough to a bowl liberally oiled with olive oil.
 Cover the bowl with cling film and set aside to rise for 1 hour.

 - Do not punch down the dough.
-Sprinkle a good amount of flour on top of the dough and then cover your hands with flour.
-Lift the dough off the bowl and shape into a disk. (it will be sticky) OR oil your hands liberally with olive oil and lift the dough off the bowl and shape into a disk.
-(I used olive oil)
+Oil your hands liberally with olive oil and lift the dough off the bowl and shape into a disk OR sprinkle a good amount of flour on top of the dough and then cover your hands with flour.
+Lift the dough off the bowl and shape into a disk. (it will be sticky).
+I have tried both methods and prefer oiling my hands.

-- Place the dough in the prepared skillet, cover loosely with a towel, and allow to rise for another 30 -50 minutes, depending on the room temperature.
+- Place the dough in the prepared skillet, cover loosely with a large plastic bag, and allow to rise for another 40-60 minutes, depending on the room temperature.

-- Drizzle a little more oil over the top of the bread, make a deep cross in the centre with a sharp knife or the tip of a small scissor (I forgot to do this).
+- Drizzle a little more oil over the top of the risen bread, make a deep cross in the centre with a sharp knife or the tip of a small scissor (I forgot to do this).
 Sprinkle with coarse salt and rosemary leaves.

 - Bake 35-45 minutes until the top is a deep brown colour and the dough feels hollow if tapped at the bottom.